sensei-hacker/inavwiki/GPS--and-Compass-setup.md

 ## Setting up the compass alignment

-Before attempting any navigation modes, you should verify that the compass alignment is correct (Configurator or CLI `set align_mag`)
+Before attempting any MR navigation modes, you should verify that the compass alignment is correct (Configurator or CLI `set align_mag`)
 * Perform any tests away of sources of magnetic interference.
 Domestic appliances or even audio speakers can cause erroneous affects.
 * Use an analogue compass in preference to a digital (mobile phone) compass.
 The compass in your phone is likely to be a similar chip to that on your aircraft, and is as susceptible to errors of interference and calibration
 * Alternatively, if you know the orientation of surrounding landmarks (e.g. my house is pretty much N/S), then you can do  static tests against land orientation.